Manufacturer: Tecknet

 MSRP: $39.99

 Tecknet is a British up-and-comer for gaming peripherals, and they tend to be on the budget end yet produce decent products.
 For a $40 keyboard, the X641 is surprisingly well built and feels close to a high-end keyboard from someone like Corsair or Logitech.
 The keyboard has a minimal design with just your basic keyboard layout.
 No fancy macro buttons, no extra anything, and no software.
-This is easy to use plug-in-and-play keyboard with basic media functions and that’s it.
+This is an easy-to-use plug-in-and-play keyboard with basic media functions, and that’s it.

 The keyboard is backlit with a button that changes to three different colors.
 This is a nice touch and will help your game and type in the dark.
-Honestly, this keyboard isn’t quite what I want as the keys are much too elevated and typing feels like a chore.
-I would eventually get used to it, but I found my WPM is slower because of how hard you have to press and how far apart the keys are.
-I also found the enter button to the traditional Return key and I kept hitting the backslash button all the time.
-Even after 3 days of use I still did this so that’s a problem.
+Honestly, this keyboard isn’t quite what I want, as the keys are much too elevated and typing feels like a chore.
+I would eventually get used to it, but I found my WPM to be slower because of how hard you have to press and how far apart the keys are.
+I also found the enter button for the traditional return key, and I kept hitting the backslash button all the time.
+Even after 3 days of use, I still did this, so that’s a problem.
 I found the light button to be in an odd spot and constantly pressed it when going to Shift or Ctrl.
-Overall these can be compensated for in the end.
+Overall, these can be compensated for in the end.